JetBrains/guide/site/pytest/tutorials/visual_pytest/skipping_tests/index.md

 ## Skip the failing test

 There are a number of reasons that you might want to skip a failing test and pytest has excellent support for it.
-Let's add a new test to our `test_player` class:
+Let's add a new test to our `test_player` module:

 ```python
 def test_add_guardians():